 Add the first egg and incorporate completely.
 The dough will be crumbly, this is normal.
 Add the second egg and about 80% of the cheese.
 Again in corporate competely.
 Quickly stir the third egg in a small bowl or mug and only add about half.
 It depends on the flour, weather, etc. how much egg the dough needs.
 You are basically looking for dough that falls of a spoon very slowly, it shouldn't be too dense, yet also not too liquidy and look glossy.
 I needed 3 1/2 eggs for the right consistency.

-Transfer to a piping bag and pipe on circles onto a baking sheet lined with parchment paper.
+Line a baking sheet with parchment paper and preheat oven to 180 degrees.
+Transfer dough to a piping bag and pipe on circles onto a baking sheet lined with parchment paper.
 The circles should have the size of apricots.
 You can wet your index finger to smooth down the peaks.
 I got to pipe on about 12 on a baking sheet.
 As they will grow, make sure to leave enough room in between.
 Brush with leftover egg and sprinkle the grated cheese on top.
 Bake for about 25min or until golden brown.
 Make sure not to open the oven door while they bake as they will otherwise deflate.
 Serve still warm or cooled off.
 Make sure to eat on the day they were made.